skills/write-javascript-actions/README.md

 This is an external library that we will install using `npm` which means that you will need [Node.js](https://nodejs.org/) installed.

-I find writing actions to be easier from a local environment vs trying to do everything right here in the repository.
-Doing these steps locally allows you to use the editor of your choice so that you have all the extensions and snippets you are used to when writing code.
+Writing actions in a local environment can be easier than trying to do everything right here in the repository.
+Doing these steps locally allows you to use the editor of your choice so that you have all the extensions and snippets you are familiar with when writing code.

-If you do not have a preferred environment then I suggest following along with me exactly as you see on the screen, which means you'll need to install [Visual Studio Code](https://code.visualstudio.com/).
+If you do not have a preferred environment then the suggested method is to follow along exactly as you see on the screen, which means you'll need to install [Visual Studio Code](https://code.visualstudio.com/).

-## Don't forget to set up your workstation 😉
+## Don't forget to set up your workstation

 Most of your work going forward will take place away from your Learning Lab repository, so before continuing with the course ensure you have the following installed on your **local machine**.